Mariano Marcos State University: Location

 MMSU is in Ilocos Norte, a province in the northwestern part of Luzon Island, Philippines.
 Its main campus of about 300 hectares is in Batac, 472 km from Manila.

 MMSU maintains five other campuses.
 These are in Batac (main campus), Laoag City (two campuses), Currimao, Dingras, and Paoay.
 In Laoag is the College of Education or the College of Teacher Education and the College of Industrial Technology.

+Academics

+As of 2026, the university offers 49 undergraduate degree programs and 21 graduate and advanced-study programs across fourteen colleges.